MinseokJGit/Research_Map/PLDI 2024 Rebuttal.md

-[A] To address this concern, we will revise Figure 9 to separately show the three types of cost separately.
+[A] To address this concern, we will revise Figure 9 to show the three types of cost separately.